sdsc/cryoem-roll/README.md

 rolls are available, but it will build without them as long as the environment variables they provide are otherwise defined.

-The build process requires the BOOST, GSL, FFTW, HDF5 and MKL libraries and assumes that the modulefiles provided by the corresponding SDSC rolls are available.
+The build process requires the FFTW and MKL libraries and assumes that the modulefiles provided by the corresponding SDSC rolls are available.
 It similarly requires python modules provided the by SDSC scipy roll and assumes that the scipy modulefile is availale.
 It will build without the